Inconsistent Search Results

 Fernando E. Armstrong

-Fernando E. Armstrong is director of the U.S. Census Bureau’s Philadelphia Regional Office, a position he’s held since April 1998.
-The Philadelphia Regional Office is responsible for all data collection, data dissemination, and geographic operations in the District of Columbia and eight states—Delaware, Kentucky, Maryland, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
+Fernando E. Armstrong served as director of the U.S. Census Bureau’s Philadelphia Regional Office, a position he held since April 1998.
+The Philadelphia Regional Office was responsible for all data collection, data dissemination, and geographic operations in the District of Columbia and eight states—Delaware, Kentucky, Maryland, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.

 For his outstanding efforts in employing and developing careers for minorities, Armstrong received the Census Bureau’s Equal Employment Opportunity Award in 1986.
 In 1987, the Philadelphia Federal Executive Board awarded him the Hispanic Employment Program Achievement Award.
 In 1992, he was awarded the Census Bureau’s Bronze Medal Award, and in December 2011, he won the Department of Commerce’s distinguished Gold Medal Award for creatively establishing partnerships that fully engaged the American population as partners in the 2010 Census.
 Once again, in December 2012, he received the Bronze Medal Award as part of the Field Realignment Regional Management Team for creating a more flexible, efficient, and high-performing organization by reducing the number of regional offices.